aws-samples/generative-ai-amazon-bedrock-langchain-agent-example/documentation/deployment-guide.md

 ```

 ## Post-Deployment
-In this section, we discuss the post-deployment steps for launching a frontend application that is intended to emulate the customer’s Production application.
+In this section, we discuss the post-deployment steps for launching a front-end application that is intended to emulate the customer’s Production application.
 The financial services agent will operate as an embedded assistant within the example web UI.

 ### Launch a Web UI for Your Chatbot
 [Kommunicate](https://docs.kommunicate.io/) integrates with Amazon Lex to produce a JavaScript plugin that will incorporate an Amazon Lex-powered chat widget into your existing web application.
 In this case, we use AWS Amplify and Kommunicate to emulate an existing customer web application with an embedded Amazon Lex chatbot.